Donate to MS5000 Riders HERE

 Entering is a great start, but just like the MS Walk, the idea is to raise money for the MS Society.

-Please encourage your friends and family to support your challenge to reach the minimum 5000 points by contributing to your fundraising page at the National MS Society’s website.
+Please encourage your friends and family to support your challenge to reach the minimum 5000 points by contributing in your name.

 Score the most points by combining miles and fundraising and you will be the winner of the 2015 MS5000.